 It makes sense to clean up your website from time to time.
 Many thin content sites often turn out to be out of date.

 Avoid thin content using Google tools

 In the Google Search Console, it is possible to find Soft 404 pages in order to change or delete them.
 The sooner this happens, the less the risk of gradation due to high bounce rates.
-Jumps, short dwell times, and a lack of added value are harmful to the ranking on Google even without the machine classification as a soft 404 page.
+Jumps, short dwell times, and a lack of added value are harmful to the ranking on Google even without the machine classification as a soft 404 pages.
 This gives webmasters the chance to prevent these effects in a good time.
-Before the users reacted, Google discovered thin content.
+Before users reacted, Google discovered thin content.
 The person responsible can delete the page, set it to “noindex” in the robots.txt file, or improve the content.

 Under the “Manual Action” item of the Search Console, Google lists individual pages of a website that have been checked by a human and do not meet the quality standards.
 Here, Google also provides tips on how to fix these errors.

-Google wants to avoid that users on the Internet come across worthless pages in order to keep the quality of the search results as high and user-relevant as possible.
+Google wants to avoid users on the Internet coming across worthless pages in order to keep the quality of the search results as high and user-relevant as possible.
 Pages that contain all or part of thin content are considered spam by Google and are therefore punished accordingly.
 Google calls this procedure a so-called “manual spam measure”.
 It can affect entire pages or only parts of pages.